Infineon/deepcraft-model-zoo-for-psoc/ArcFace/README.md

 # ArcFace Pre-Trained Model for PSOC™ Edge

-This code example demonstrates how to deploy the Arcface Face Recognition model on the PSoC™ Edge MCU.
-The model compares the faces using ModusToolbox™.
-The result is displayed as text, indicating whether the faces belong to the same person or different persons.
+This code example demonstrates how to deploy the ArcFace Face Recognition model on the PSoC™ Edge MCU.
+The model generates 512 embeddings from 112x112 face images.
+Multiple static face images are stored on the PSoC Edge and provided as inputs to the model.
+The processing pipeline then compares the embedding outputs of two faces and determines whether they belong to the same person or different individuals.

 ## Licenses